chao2zhang/OpenGL/pj5/README.md

 Overview of program
 ===================
-Implement Ray-tracing with reflection and refraction
+Implement Ray-tracing with reflection and refraction.

+Consider shadow-feeler.

 The whole scene includes 4 squares that are 4 of 6 surfaces of a cube, 1 tetrahedron, 2 spheres.